 My best friend lost both his legs in 2010 while serving as a U.S. Marine combat engineer in Afghanistan.
 So, suffice it to say, director Devon Manney’s short film, Cradle, wrecked me.
 With his beautiful, sweet, and, ultimately, hopeful film about a soldier returning home after being wounded in service, I was moved to tears.

 But, the power of Cradle is that you don’t need to be related to a Wounded Warrior to engage emotionally with this material.
 So, many of the animated shorts we feature on this very site, admittedly, aren’t the most accessible pieces.
-If you’ve ever been to festival block of abstract animation, you’ll know what I’m talking about.
-Cradle feels like it could have very easily been been told as live-action film—it’s a simple narrative drama about “real” people.
+If you’ve ever been to a festival block of abstract animation, you’ll know what I’m talking about.
+Cradle feels like it could have very easily been been told as a live-action film—it’s a simple narrative drama about “real” people.
 As such, the animation just becomes the method to tell a compelling narrative.
 It’s a story of a good person who’s learning to adapt to his new life.
 There are no plot twists or some hard hitting, overly saccharine “message.”
 Rather, it’s a film full of honest and relatable moments that beautifully convey the wounded veteran experience upon returning home.

 “I love the animated form because it can do things no other cinematic medium can.”

 In communicating with Short of the Week, filmmaker Manney writes: